Cape Verdean escudo

 Amounts are generally written by using the cifrão ($) as the decimal separator, such as for 20 escudos, or for 1000.
+The term conto is used for an amount of a thousand escudos.

 History

 The escudo became the currency of Cape Verde in 1914.
 It replaced the Cape Verdean real at a rate of 1000 réis = 1 escudo.
 Until 1930, Cape Verde used Portuguese coins, although banknotes were issued by the Banco Nacional Ultramarino specifically for Cape Verde beginning in 1865.

 Until independence in 1975, the Cape Verde escudo was equal to the Portuguese escudo.
 Subsequently, it depreciated, declining by about 30 per cent in 1977–78 and by a further 40 per cent in 1982–84.
 Thereafter, it remained fairly stable against the Portuguese escudo.

 In mid-1998 an agreement with Portugal established a pegged rate of 1 Portuguese escudo = 0.55 Cape Verdean escudos.
 Since the replacement of the Portuguese escudo with the euro, the Cape Verdean escudo has been pegged to the euro at a rate of 1 EUR = 110.265 CVE.
 This peg is supported by a credit facility from the Portuguese government.